The duty of law enforcement is lawbreaking, a circle of silent assent. Constable Charles Luigi Luiseno made the startling discovery too late.

 Charles knew that it was time for him to move.
 He started towards the bar, whistling, with a story in his head.
 As he neared the back door to the bar the boy was smiling at him.
 “Unataka kichuri?” the boy asked him and added, “Hata gwai hiko.”

 The boy got into the room and told him to enter.
 In a black polythene bag, he removed two sachets of the drug and handed them over to Charles.

 Charles got into his pockets as if to get the money for the cargo, but he fished out cuffs instead.
 All he wanted with the boy was information.
 He would let him go.

 The subject handcuffed and his bag of drugs with him, Charles hustled the boy to the unmarked police car.

 A year into the Anti-Narcotics Unit and there was a surge in drug seizures.
-However, it was not clear whether that it was as a result of better law enforcement or an increase in trafficking through Kenya.
+However, it was not clear whether it was a result of better law enforcement or an increase in trafficking through Kenya.
 The drug lord was still a ghost, and there was an upsurge of Brown Sugar abuse on the streets.

-The commander Operation Kingpin gave the signal for the Task Force to move in.
+The commander of Operation Kingpin gave the signal for the Task Force to move in.
 Charles was in charge of the main raiding force.